Best javascript Destructuring assignment tutorials and examples

 Output is

-var1 and var3 are assigned with default values, the array has only two index elements, the first element is assigned to var1, var2 is assigned with the second value, and var3 is assigned with a default value.
+In this example, var1 and var3 are assigned default values since the array has only two elements.
+The first element is assigned to var1, the second to var2, and var3 is assigned a default value.

-Sometimes, We want to skip the variables with empty by a comma.
+Sometimes, we want to skip variables by using empty commas.
 These are called unknown variables.

 let [, , testvar] = ["one", "two", "three", "four"];